pasadyaguy/bs-material-autocomplete/projects/bs-material-autocomplete/README.md

 Add the autocomplete control using the selector `<bs-material-autocomplete>`.

 You must use the following interface.
-You import this from the library. `import { SearchInfo } from '@smithbrianscott/bs-material-autocomplete/lib/search-info';`
+You import this from the library. `import { BsSearchInfo } from '@smithbrianscott/bs-material-autocomplete/lib/search-info';`

 ```typescript
 export class BsSearchInfo {